connerdrake98/ds-blog/_posts/2024-02-24-testing-stock-strategies.md

 There are TONS of tools and APIs that claim to have free stock data or allow you to test stock strategies easily.
 The truth?
 Most of these APIs are either paid or out of support.

-This is why I scoured the internet to find a solution that was both free and easy to use for testing stock strategies.
-Here it is.
+This is why I scoured the internet to find a solution that was both free and easy to use for testing stock strategies. <a href='https://pypi.org/project/yfinance/#smarter-scraping'>Here it is.</a>

 ### 1 - Install the yfinance package

 In order to start getting stock data to work with, you will need to use the yfinance python package.

-First, install the yfinance package using pip (or your preferred python package installer).
+First, install the yfinance package using <a href='https://pypi.org/project/pip/'>pip</a> (or your preferred python package installer).
 Make sure to install it into the virtual environment that is assigned to the project you will be writing code in.

 {%- highlight python -%}
 $ pip install --upgrade "yfinance[repair]"
 {%- endhighlight -%}

---upgrade upgrades any already installed packages to their latest versions, and [repair] installs the price repair dependency, which fixes some errors with fetching data from Yahoo's API such as missing data, missing volume, accidentally 100xing the price for some entries, etc.
+<a href='https://pip.pypa.io/en/stable/development/architecture/upgrade-options/'>--upgrade</a> upgrades any already installed packages to their latest versions, and [repair] installs the price repair dependency, which fixes some errors with fetching data from Yahoo's API such as missing data, missing volume, accidentally 100xing the price for some entries, etc.

-It is also recommended to install pandas, since the objects returned by yfinance are pandas DataFrames.
+It is also recommended to install pandas, since the objects returned by yfinance are <a href='https://pandas.pydata.org/pandas-docs/version/2.1/reference/api/pandas.DataFrame.html'>pandas DataFrames.</a>

 {%- highlight python -%}
 $ pip install pandas